 The occurrences of Lohara and Pipalgaon in the Chanda district and the deposits of Rajhara (Dondi-lohara) in the Drug district are said to be the most important hematite ores of the Central Provinces.
 The Chanda ores average 61 to 67 per cent.
-Fe (iron), 1.5to 11.04 per cent. silica, 0.012 per cent. sulphur, and 0.005 per cent. phosphorus.
-The Lohara deposit constitutes a hill 600 yards long, 200 yards wide and 120 feet high and has been traced for 21⁄2 miles.
-An unsuccessful attempt was made in 1875 to smelt these ores at Warora.
-There is a large coalfield in the Chanda district and limestone of good quality occurs in the vicinity of Kandara and Karamgohan.
-In the Drug district the Rajhara ores are said to average 66 per cent.
-Fe (iron), 0.058 per cent. phosphorus, 0.108 per cent. sulphur, 1.44 per cent. silica, 0.151 per cent. manganese, and the estimated reserves are computed at 10 million tons.
-There is good quality limestone at Dalli but the only local fuel is charcoal.
-The fuel question confronts any project for erecting iron works in the Central Provinces, because the coals in that region are non-coking and high in ash.
-It is possible that electric smelting may some day be found profitable, in which case the occurrences of manganese ores in the Chhindwara, Nagpur and Balaghat districts may be used in the production of ferromanganese.
+Fe (iron), 1.5 to 11.04 per cent. silica, 0.012 per cent. sulphur, and 0.005 per cent. phosphorus.
+The Lohara deposit constitutes a hill 600 yards long, 200 yards wide and 120 feet high and has been traced for 24 miles.
+An unsuccessful attempt was reads in 1875 to small